 Many countries have made great strides in recent years to provide as much information as is available.
 Many countries also list available children as “special needs” who fall into a very wide spectrum of correctable conditions—often requiring minimal health interventions easily accessed in the United States (though not available in impoverished countries.)

-Your agency is required to provide you with your child’s medical history ahead of time to ensure that you’re aware of and are able to provide services that are in the best interest of the child.
-Whether you adopt internationally or domestically, you will need to be active in ensuring you are receiving the most accurate information as possible, as it will impact your child’s life well into the future.
+Your agency is required to provide you with your child’s medical history ahead of time to ensure that you’re aware of and can provide services that are in the best interest of the child.
+Whether you adopt internationally or domestically, you will need to be active in ensuring you are receiving the most accurate information possible, as it will impact your child’s life well into the future.

 You can adopt from any country.